giantswarm/handbook/content/docs/support-and-ops/ops-recipes/troubleshooting-in-general.md

     be set to `false`. rule privilege-escalation failed at path /spec/ephemeralContainers/0/securityContext/'
 ```

-### Setting custom securityContext with kubectl debug
+### Setting custom container security context with `kubectl debug`

-⚠️This requires at least `kubectl`v1.31
+⚠️ This requires at least `kubectl` v1.31.

-You should create a yaml file with your securityContext.
-We should call it `customspec.yaml`:
+First we create a YAML file with a secure container `securityContext` called `custom-spec.yaml` in this example:

 ```yaml
 securityContext:
   fsGroup: 10001